 Here's a full rundown of Canva's major AI features, but I'll give you a few of the highlights from my testing:

-Magic Design allows you to enter a written prompt to create a template.
+Canva AI is a chatbot that allows you to enter a written prompt to create a template.
 I used "a birthday party invite for my dog" to create the invitation above.
+You can make simple edits directly in the chatbot or open the design in the full Canva editor.
+You can also ask it for design advice.

-Magic Media is a text-to-image and text-to-video generative AI that you can use to add whatever you want (like the dog-shaped balloons above) to your designs.
+Magic Media is a text-to-image and text-to-video generative AI that you can use to add whatever you want to your designs.

 Magic Edit uses a generative AI to allow you to replace elements of any image.
 Want to change a regular cake to a way better chocolate cake?
 Be my guest.